 Caterpillars and Cutworms

-Cutworms are larvae of moths and can be found in the soil around the base of the plant.
-They can cut through the stem of the plant, causing it to wilt and die.
+Cutworms and caterpillars often attack pepper plants and cause significant damage.
+As a result, cutworms, which are larvae of moths, hide in the soil around the base of the plant.
+By cutting through the stem, they make the plant wilt and eventually die.

 Flea Beetles and Spider Mites